alphagov/prometheus-aws-configuration-beta/terraform/modules/app-ecs-services/config/alerts-tests/README.md

 # Writing Tests for Alerts

+Note - Currently all the tests will not pass using the latest version of Prometheus 2.6

+In order to get the tests to pass it is possible to use the previous version of [Prometheus 2.5](https://github.com/prometheus/prometheus/releases/tag/v2.5.0)

 ## Create a test file for your alerts

 If you already have a test file you can skip this step, otherwise you should make a copy of the `test-template.yml` and rename it to match your team alerts file with the `test-` prefix then fill in the missing details in the yaml file.